Graphene can...Year: 2014

 Shows: MA-ID-01 Graduate Show 2014, Deptford Town Hall

-Graphene can… is a joint research project done with Samantha Miller.
-It is the final project we did on the MA Interaction Design course at Goldsmiths, University of London.
+Graphene can… is a joint research project created in collaboration with Samantha Miller.
+It was our final project on the MA Interaction Design course at Goldsmiths, University of London.
 After visiting several labs such as the National Physical Laboratory in Teddington, and the Department of Materials at Oxford.
 We wanted to speak with varied members of the public about graphene.
 As well as engage them with the material, its properties, and applications.

-To do this we created the ‘salesman suitcase’ of graphene samples.
-Which included material samples in various forms (powder, dissolved in liquid).
-It contained an array of everyday objects, a toilet roll, sponge and condom to generate discussion around more common uses.
-Alongside the case we included a set of cards, used to discuss topics of interest, and to find out more about the people we were speaking to.
+We created the ‘salesman suitcase’ of graphene, including sample materials in various forms (powder, dissolved in liquid).
+The case also contained an array of everyday objects, a toilet roll, sponge and condom all selected to generate discussion around common uses for the material.
+Alongside the case, we designed a set of cards, used to discuss topics of interest and to find out more about the people we interviewed.

 We spoke with a diverse set of people around London with varied interests, hobbies, professions, and lifestyles.
 These included a tattoo artist, an art conservationist, a knitting enthusiast, a reverend, and a Meccano expert.
-Each provided us with a completely fresh take on how graphene may be used in the future, and what people want to use it for.
+Each person provided us with a completely fresh take on how graphene could be used in the future.

 Our conversations sit in contrast to the narratives heard from technology corporations.
 They promise futures of graphene with omnipresent touch-screens and flexible smartphones.
 The People we spoke to imagined everything from packaging material, to graffiti-resistant bus stops, to graphene toilet paper.
-Our aim was to engage with members of the public and both raise their awareness about graphene, and provoke them to explore what it might mean for their own future(s).
+We aimed to engage with members of the public and both raise their awareness about graphene, and provoke them to explore what it might mean for their future(s).

 From these conversations we designed four artefacts illustrating possible future scenarios with graphene.
-Our intention is that these scenarios highlight not only unexpected applications for this much-hyped nanomaterial, but also raise questions around the potential futures, behaviours, issues, and controversies that this material brings with it.
+We intend that these scenarios highlight not only unexpected applications for this much-hyped nanomaterial, but also raise questions around the potential futures, behaviours, issues, and controversies that this material brings with it.

 With our designs, we wanted to ask: